gorlapraveen/The-Learning-Documentation-Project/CONTRIBUTING.md

   3. Any Work that is adapted from other Sources (including text/images/Software Code) should have already been Licensed under either [1](#) or/and [2](#).
 * Contributors must obey our [Code of Conduct](/CodeOfConduct.md)

+**Note**: This repository is originally maintained by in [Github](https://github.com/gorlapraveen/The-Learning-Documentation-Project) and [Gitlab](https://gitlab.com/gorlapraveen/TheLearningDocumentationProject) Instances for maintaining multiple instances.
+You can contribute to this repository form any instance(They pull and push eachother).